 What is mortgage default insurance?

 Mortgage default insurance is mandatory in Canada when you make a down payment between 5% and 20% on your home.
-It protects the lender in case you stop making payments (default) on your mortgage.
-Mortgage default insurance is also known as (Canada Mortgage and Housing Corporation) CMHC insurance.
+Mortgage default insurance protects the lender in case you stop making payments (default) on your mortgage.
+It is also known as (Canada Mortgage and Housing Corporation) CMHC insurance.

 When you purchase a home with a down payment of 20% or more, it is considered low risk for the lender.
 Mortgage insurance is not required in this case, though you may consider buying other types of insurance for your home.

 Mortgage default insurance is more expensive than private mortgage insurance.
 However, by lowering the risk to the lender, it allows you to qualify for a loan you otherwise would not.

-Technically, the lender is paying for mortgage insurance, but that doesn’t mean it’s a free lunch.
-The cost of its premiums gets passed on to you.
+Technically, the lender pays for mortgage insurance, but that doesn’t mean it’s a free lunch.
+The cost of the mortgage insurance premium gets passed on to you.
 You can choose to roll it into the monthly mortgage payments or pay it along with the closing costs.

 How much money do you need for a down payment?

-The minimum down payment for a house depends on its purchase price.
+The minimum down payment for a house depends on the home's purchase price.